The official website of the Gulf Coast Ecosystem Restoration Council

 Planning Framework

-In August 2019, the Gulf Coast Ecosystem Restoration Council (RESTORE Council or Council) finalized the Gulf Coast Ecosystem Restoration Council Planning Framework (Planning Framework).
-The Planning Framework serves as a “bridge” between the Council’s overarching goals and objectives identified in the 2016 Comprehensive Plan Update: Restoring the Gulf Coast’s Ecosystem and Economy and the specific restoration projects and programs approved in future FPLs.
+In 2023, the Gulf Coast Ecosystem Restoration Council (RESTORE Council or Council) updated the Gulf Coast Ecosystem Restoration Council 2019 Planning Framework (Planning Framework).
+The Planning Framework serves as a “bridge” between the Council’s overarching goals and objectives identified in the 2022 Comprehensive Plan Update: Restoring the Gulf Coast’s Ecosystem and Economy and the specific restoration projects and programs approved in future FPLs.
 The Planning Framework identifies five priority approaches and associated techniques, along with their application within specific geographic areas in an effort to give the public and potential funding partners an indication of the types of projects and programs that may be considered for FPL 3 funding consideration.
+The 2023 Planning Framework update was editorial (e.g., eliminating reference to a specific FPL) and did not change the Planning Framework's priority approaches, techniques, and geographic areas.

 Planning Framework- Background